 After the launch of the hardware authenticators, Mr. Ishiwata said, “The account hacking has been overwhelmingly diminished by using OTP, and we were able to reduce the burden of support and cost to the suffered users.”

 Furthermore, he revealed that there was another very important result.
 In its tenth year now, OTP is used by several hundred thousand gamers using their services.
 However, since it was the first to be introduced in Japan in the online game industry at that time, the result was far from certain.
 It was unclear whether OTP and the Square Enix security token would be accepted in the Japanese entertainment industry.

 The result was very encouraging.
 “User awareness of fraud access has changed significantly.
 In user communities, it became natural to use an OTP as a means of self-defense.
 The customers have an understanding that it is common and their responsibility to prevent their account from being hacked by using the OTP.”

 It seems that the OTP has become commonplace, not only in our customers but also in the entire online game industry in Japan.
 “Building the user’s awareness is a great achievement,” said Ishiwata.

-In 2013, they introduced software authentication free of charge to provide the same level of account security and improve customer experience.
+In 2013, Square Enix software tokens were introduced free of charge on the Google Play Store and Apple app store for Android and iOS mobile devices to provide the same level of account security and improve customer experience.
 In this way, having changed the user’s security awareness in the B2C market is very significant.
 Since 2013, software authentication has been used in the Japanese financial market as well and has made big contributions to preventing fraud remittances—a major problem at the time.

 About Square Enix Co., Ltd.